opensafely/documentation/docs/publishing-repo.md

 [Update the status of the project](https://docs.opensafely.org/jobs-site/#updating-project-status) on the Jobs site if relevant.

+## Update project workspaces

+[Update the purposes of your project workspaces](https://docs.opensafely.org/jobs-site/#adding-a-workspace-purpose) on the Jobs site.
 ## Request the repo is made public

 If your repository is *private*, you can request it is made public via the jobs site.